wtdcode/mdbx-remote/Readme.md

 ### For Developers

 `mdbx-remote` reaches almost the full parity with `libmdbx-rs` interfaces, except forcing everything to _async_ because of `tarpc`.
-Generally, table below shows the types for different scenarios.
+Generally, the table below shows the types for different scenarios.

 ||Environment|Database|Transaction|Cursor|
 |-|-|-|-|-|